spywhere/Javatar/README.md

 Each key is an optional grammar rule.
 You may want to specified some of them or all of them.

 ### Grammar Rule
 Grammar rule is smallest part of grammar.
-It's used to match and redirect to another rule by using a key/value pair...
+It is used to match and redirect to another rule by using a key/value pair...

  - `name` - String
    - This is used to named a node or a token which you can select by selector (with `@`).